ostrodmit/AdaFilter/README.md

 ## Usage
 The user deals with two MATLAB functions, ``filter_recovery`` and ``fit_filter``, implemented in eponymous .m-files.

-- ``filter_recovery`` is a high-level interface for denoising.
+- ``filter_recovery`` provides a high-level interface for denoising.
 It accepts three input parameters:
   - 1D or 2D array of observations ``y``, a noisy version of the signal ``x``
   - structure ``params`` with denoising parameters;
   - optionally, structure ``solver_control`` with parameters of the filter-fitting procedure which are passed to ``fit_filter``.